 When you’re self employed, it’s always smart to have a diversified income stream since you never know what the future holds and no single income source is guaranteed in the long term.
 I like to think of my salary as one big pie (pumpkin please) and each income source is a different sized slice of pie.
 Throughout the year, the size of the slice will change.
 For example, advertising revenue is highest in the fall around the holidays when companies have larger budgets for advertising but other times of the year it will be much less.

-As you may or may not know, I graduated from Boston University with a four year degree in Hospitality Administration and Marketing.
+As you may or may not know, I graduated from Boston University with a four-year degree in Hospitality Administration and Marketing.
 Prior to blogging full time, I opened the JW Marriott Grand Rapids.
-In total, I have over five years experience in hotel sales working with Marriott International.
+In total, I have over five years of experience in hotel sales working with Marriott International.
 I have also worked for two different tourism boards: the Boston CVB and Experience Grand Rapids.

 Needless to say, travel is a huge passion, second to cooking.
 If I’m being honest, I work to travel and I would choose a travel experience over a material item any day of the week.
 As a result, I have been travel writing on The Lemon Bowl since it’s inception in 2010.
 In the beginning, none of my travel was sponsored but that never stopped me from photographing, writing and sharing my travels with my readers.